Biden deploys Fema as Tropical Storm Henri makes landfall in Rhode Island

 Tropical storm Henri makes landfall in Rhode Island as Biden deploys Fema to combat risk of major flooding

-Slow-moving system poses threat of flash flooding to areas already inundated in previous weeks
+Slow-moving system poses threat of flooding to areas already inundated in previous weeks

 Related video: Barry Manilow set cut short as Hurricane Henri nears New York

-Tropical Storm Henri reached the coast of Rhode Island at 12.15pm on Sunday, packing high winds that knocked out power to tens of thousands of homes, and bands of rain that led to flash flooding from New Jersey to Massachusetts.
+Tropical Storm Henri reached the coast of Rhode Island at 12.15 [17.15 GMT] on Sunday, packing high winds that knocked out power to tens of thousands of homes, and rain that led to flash flooding from New Jersey to Massachusetts.

-The storm was downgraded from a category one hurricane to a tropical storm earlier in the day, and made landfall near the town of Westerly on Sunday afternoon with sustained winds of about 60mph and gusts of up to 70mph, according to the National Hurricane Center.
+Henri was downgraded from a category one hurricane to a tropical storm earlier in the day and made landfall near the town of Westerly with sustained winds of about 96kmh (60mph) and gusts of up to 112kmh (70mph), according to the National Hurricane Center.

-Henri has since weakened and now has sustained winds of 50mph as it moves inland, heading northwest towards Hartford, Connecticut.
+The storm has since weakened and now has sustained winds of 80kmh (50mph) as it moves inland, heading northwest towards Hartford, Connecticut.

 Updating the American people on the federal government response to Henri, President Joe Biden said that while the system had been downgraded from a hurricane, the region impacted has already experienced heavy rainfall in recent weeks and flooding is a threat.

-The president has already approved disaster declarations for New York, Connecticut, and Rhode Island, and directed Deanne Criswell, administrator of the Federal Emergency Management Agency, to respond with its full resources.
+The president has approved disaster declarations for New York, Connecticut, and Rhode Island, and directed Deanne Criswell, administrator of the Federal Emergency Management Agency (Fema), to respond with its full resources.

-Resources have been pre-positioned in the affected area by Fema including food, water, life-saving communications equipment, and generators.
+Resources have been pre-positioned in the affected area by Fema, including food, water, life-saving communications equipment, and generators.

 Mr Biden also reminded people not to forget the dangers of the Delta variant of Covid-19 and said that if they have to relocate from their homes they should wear face masks to protect themselves and others.
 He also took the opportunity to urge those who have not been vaccinated to get the vaccine.